 Main actions according to TCM*: Clears Heat and dispels toxicity.
 Dissipates nodules and swollen glands.
 Retains bodily Fluids and encourages their production.

-As suggested by its category chinese white olives are plants that are Neutral in nature.
-This means that chinese white olives typically don't affect the balance in your body.
+As suggested by its category Qing Guo is Neutral in nature.
+This means that Qing Guo typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of chinese white olives means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Qing Guo means that you don't have to worry about that!

-Chinese white olives also taste Sour and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sour ingredients like chinese white olives help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+Qing Guo also tastes Sour and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sour ingredients like Qing Guo helps with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such chinese white olives are thought to target the Stomach and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Qing Guo is thought to target the Stomach and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.